ELY3M/How-to-block-system-firmware-updates/README.md

 This method will still allow you to use online features.
 I did testing on all games and online features worked.

+This is for temporary use till atmosphere and switchbrew codes are updated to work on newest firmware versions.
+The online games may force you to update at later time.

 you need to add this in default.txt in the hosts folder in atmosphere folder on your SD card.

 #block nintendo updates\
 127.0.0.1 receive-%.dg.srv.nintendo.net receive-%.er.srv.nintendo.net\